 - Add the bratwurst, onions and butter to a pot.
 Pour in the beer and bring to a simmer.
 Simmer, partially covered, for one hour.

 - Preheat the grill to medium-high heat, about 400 degrees.

-- Take the bratwurst out of the pot and place onto a platter.
-Grill the brats for 2-3 minutes in each side and then remove from the grill.
+- Remove the bratwurst from the pot and place onto a platter.
+Grill the brats for 2-3 minutes on each side and then remove from the grill.